BMeet some of the communicators and public relations teams involved in supporting PR and communications professionals through

 Steve’s commitment to improving communications led to his close involvement in the 2015 Research Project into the new challenges for the communications in public services ‘Influence for Impact’ research‘ and to follow-up events on the findings.

 Dominic Ridley-Moy MCIPR

-Prior to setting up Ridley Moy Communications, Dominic worked as the Campaigns and Marketing Manager at the London Borough of Havering for more than seven years.
+Prior to setting up Ridley Moy Communications, he worked as the Campaigns and Marketing Manager at the London Borough of Havering for more than seven years.
 Most recently he was a Communications Business Partner at the housing association, the Hyde Group.

 Ashley Scott-Wilcox FCIPR

 With a career spanning public sector organisations for more than 15 years, Ashley is committed to promoting continuous professional development for PR and communications professionals across the country.
 He has recently the Head of Communications and Marketing at Medway Council.
 He has previously headed up corporate communications at the London Borough of Camden, worked with Thurrock Council’s marketing team, and provides consultancy to the public sector through Scott Wilcox Communications.
 His recent projects include integrating a strategic approach to using social media, developing a new internal communications approach, and managing change communications and engagement projects.
 While he was at Camden, his team won 14 national communications awards and he was voted one of the top 100 corporate communicators by CorpComms Magazine.

 Ashley is an advocate of sharing best practice and helping professionals develop their skills.
 Chair of the Local Public Services Committee for 2014-2015, Ashley has continued his interest in promoting best practice.
 He was previously chairman of the group from 2008 to 2011.
 In 2014, he was selected to become a Fellow of the CIPR.